Dazzle your guests at the wedding with this wedding march easy piano music. This arrangement is in the key of C major with no sharps or flats.

 Print out the easy piano sheet music arrangement of the Wedding March by clicking on the first link below.
 The second link will allow you to listen to the midi recording.

 Often you will be playing this easy piano arrangement in a larger hall or church sanctuary.
 Consider some very useful piano practice tips as you begin.

 Play the left hand in octaves to give a deeper bass sound effect throughout.
 When there are eighth notes in the left hand simply play what is written to make it less difficult.

-Here is another great piano practice tip.
+Also, another great piano practice tip.
 This tip will make this piece seem more grandiose.
 Simply play the right hand one octave higher at measures 5 through 8.
 Then return to regular as seen on paper hand position to play the next measures.

-It is critically important to master the rhythm of the right hand in the first measure.
+However, is critically important to master the rhythm of the right hand in the first measure.
 Play this pattern 3 more times during the piece.
 Notice a half note followed by a dotted quarter note and then an eighth note below: